ntohidi/kdiv.web.manage/README.md

-# kdiv.web.manage

-The list of things game department can do (incomplete)
+The list of things web department can do (in progress)

 Networking
 - universities with web dev